hoverinc/this_feature/README.md

 ### Avoid Pitfalls

-1. If your flag has context-specific rules (e.g. on for some orgs, off for others), make sure that the code does a context-specific check. `ThisFeature.flag("foo").on?` may return true, while `ThisFeature.flag("foo", context: Org.first)` would return false.
+1. If your flag has context-specific rules (e.g. on for some orgs, off for others), make sure that the code does a context-specific check. `ThisFeature.flag("flag_name").on?` may return true, while `ThisFeature.flag("flag_name", context: Org.first).on?` would return false.
-2. Related to the previous bullet point, if you are checking whether a flag is "globally enabled" (and thus may be removed from the codebase), do not just use `ThisFeature.flag("foo").on?`, it won't tell you the whole story.
+2. Related to the previous bullet point, if you are checking whether a flag is "globally enabled" (and thus may be removed from the codebase), do not just use `ThisFeature.flag("flag_name").on?`, it won't tell you the whole story.
 Go to the vendor console and check whether there are context-specific rules enabled.

 ## Available Adapters